Granger515/Election_Analysis/README.md

   -Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.
 The winner of the election was:
   -Diana DeGette who received 73.8% of the vote and 272,892 votes.

 ## Challenge Overview
+Using the same data as provided earlier provide a breakdown county data as follows:

+1. Identify the counties in the election.
+2. Calculate the number of votes cast in each county.
+3. Calculate the percentage of total votes cast in each county.
+4. Calculate the county with the largest number of votes cast.

 ## Challenge Summary

+The county level analysis of the votes cast shows that:
+-The counties were:
+  -Jefferson
+  -Denver
+  -Arapahoe
+-The number of votes cast in each county were as follows:
+  -Jefferson 38,855
+  -Denver 306,055
+  -Arapahoe 24,801
+-The percentage of total votes in this election broken down by county were as follows:
+  -Jefferson 10.5%
+  -Denver 82.8%
+  -Arapahoe 6.7%
+ -The county with the largest number of voters to turn out was:
+  -Denver

+##Proposal of Alternative use of Scripts

+The most obvious use of this script in future elections would be in alternative statewide elections such as disticts for the House of Representatives, Senate, Governor races.
+This would require no modification of the script other than changes to the read and write files script.
+This could either be done manually on a case-by-case or the use of inputs to collect values used for the file location, the input file, and the text file to write the results to.
+These values could be stored in variables and the variables used to direct the analysis to the proper data input and output.

+Another use of the script would be in tracking voter registrant participation.
+This would require more extensive modifications to the script and more data for analyses.
+The extra data would be included in CSV file listing each county and the number of registered voters.
+This could be added into the analyses and a percentage of total voters that participated out of registered voters could be calculated.
+Over time this could suggest counties where more in-person voting facilities were needed.